-Under Franklin’s leadership, the College reaffirmed its commitment to academic vigor, qualified by re-accreditation in 2009 by the Southern Association of Colleges and Schools.
-The Quality Enhancement Plan focused on internationalization, global learning and world perspective.
+Under Franklin’s leadership, the College reaffirmed its commitment to academic vigor, and was re-accreditation in 2009 by the Southern Association of Colleges and Schools.
+During this period, the College also developed a Quality Enhancement Plan that focused on internationalization, global learning and world perspective.

 In a project initiated by Massey, Franklin oversaw the completion and opening of the $20-million Ray Charles Performing Arts Center and Music Academic Building, a 75,000-square-foot facility named after the late legendary musician.